+External decorations Visually inspected.
+Conservatories / porches None.
+Communal areas None.
+Garages and permanent outbuildings There is no garage and there are no permanent outbuildings.
+Outside areas and boundaries Visually inspected.
+There are garden grounds to the front, side and rear of the property bounded by stone and brick walls, being open to the side.
+Ceilings Visually inspected from floor level.
+The ceilings appear to be a mix of timber lath and plaster and plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are mainly of plasterboard with a feature stone wall in the living room.
+The internal walls are a mix of plaster on the hard, timber lath and plaster and timber stud and plasterboard.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 The floors are of suspended timber construction, part concrete.
-The property was fully furnished and the floors were covered throughout and accordingly our view of the floor timbers/surfaces was greatly restricted.
+The property was fully furnished and the floors were covered throughout and accordingly there was no view of the floor timbers/surfaces.
 We were unable to locate an access hatch to any sub-floor areas which may exist.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 The internal doors are of timber.
 The kitchen has modern wall and base storage units.
-A timber carpeted open riser staircase leads to first floor level from the living room.
+A timber staircase leads to attic floor level from the entrance hallway.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The living room has a multi fuel stove with a stone surround.
+The lounge has a solid fuel stove with a tiled hearth.
+The bedroom fireplace has been blocked off with the surround removed.
 Internal decorations Visually inspected.
 Cellars None.

-Electricity

-Accessible parts of the wiring were visually inspected without removing fittings.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 There is a mains supply of electricity.
-The electric meter and consumer unit are in the living room wall cupboard.
+The electric meter and consumer unit are in the entrance hallway wall cupboard.
+Gas None.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

-Gas

-Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.

-There is a mains supply of gas.
-The gas meter is at the front of the building.

-Water, plumbing, bathroom fittings

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

-No tests whatsoever were carried out to the system or appliances.

-The property is understood to be connected to a private water supply via a holding tank on the adjoining hill.
-It is shared with the neighbouring properties.
-There is a ultraviolet filter in the hallway outside the shower room.
-The kitchen has a white wash tub.
-The shower room has a three piece white suite, installed in 2017, with an electric shower fitment.
-The en-suite shower room has a three piece white suite with an electric shower fitment.
-There is no cold water storage tank required for the system.
+There is a mains supply of water.
+The kitchen has a stainless steel sink unit.
+The shower room has a modern three piece white suite.
+The en-suite cloakroom has a fairly modern white w.c. and wash hand basin.
+There is no cold water storage tank required for this system.